Feedback & Status

 API

-A Toast has a range of props that can be used to define an appropriate experience for different use cases.
+The toast has a range of props to define the experience in different use cases.

-A function that can be invoked to display a toast.
+Invoke this function to display a toast.
 Returns a toast ID.